 Inside: Weathered rocks and seashells make up beach sand.
 Using sand science you can investigate unique properties of Great Lakes sand. *There are amazon affiliate links within this post.
 If you click I may make some coffee money but at no cost to you.

-How Beach Sand is Formed
+Sand Science and How Beach Sand is Formed

 Sand science is easy to investigate during those wonderful days at the beach with your kids.
 What is beach sand made of?
 Most of us can guess how sand forms.
 It comes from rocks broken up by waves and winds and other forces of nature.
 Bashed together by waves, rocks turn into smaller fragments over time until they become the tiny granular material we love to walk along on a warm summer’s day, create sand castles with during a fabulous day at the beach or get buried in by your friends.

 From a science standpoint, sand has a more particular composition.
 However, the origin of sand depends upon the geography of the area.
 Most beaches in the world share common elements but each area has its own sand composition that gives it unique characteristics.
 Caribbean sand is uniquely white.
 This is because a large part of the sand is made up of coral and shell remains.
 The areas in North America that surround the Great Lakes also boast some exceptionally beautiful, sandy freshwater beaches.